pypm/home/docs/studies/germany20210117/index.md

 This shows the results of fits to data from the 16 German states.
-This updates the earlier [study](../archive/germany20200625/index.md) which described in detail as in the paper [Charaterizing the spread of CoViD-19](../index.md), and the more recent [study] (../archive/germany20201206/index.md) which showed results prior to Christmas period, showing interesting results for different age groups.
+This updates the earlier [study](../archive/germany20200625/index.md) which described in detail as in the paper [Charaterizing the spread of CoViD-19](../index.md), and the more recent [study](../archive/germany20201206/index.md) which showed results prior to Christmas period, showing interesting results for different age groups.

-In mid December new lockdown measures came into force.
+In mid-December new lockdown measures came into force.
 Reporting issues over the Christmas period made it difficult to use case data (by age or by state) to estimate the transition dates and new transmission rates.
 For that reason, for the first time, this analysis primarily used hospitalization data to estimate